 After a day of walking around visiting tourist spots, taking pictures, and shopping, your grumbling stomachs deserves nothing but the best food, so it is time to find great places to eat in Brooklyn.
 When you hear New York, or Brooklyn in particular, one food always top the list: pizza.
-Yes, aside from being called “the coolest city”, this place is also the home of the best pizza in the world, but Brooklyn has more to offer than this.
+Yes, aside from being called “the coolest city”, there are cool things to do in NYC and this place is also the home of the best pizza in the world, but Brooklyn has more to offer than this.
 Take a look and see what food you will try next.

 Di Fara Pizza

 Since pizza has already been mentioned, let us start with a place that is known to offer the best.
 If you have seen the latest list of must-try pizzas in the world, Di Fara is up there ahead of everyone else, and New Yorkers are just too happy to have it in their midst.
 Never miss the chance to take a bite off their delicious recipes when you happen to visit the city, and be proud to say you have tasted the best pizza in the whole planet.

 If you want a familiar dish made extraordinary, this is the place to be.
 Here, even the regular fried chicken is made special with the extra ingredients added to the mix.
 Henry’s End has been serving a long list of loyal customer since the early ’70s.
 This red-brick resto is still up and running, which has a lot to say on how good it has been, and still is, satisfying its patrons.

 Located in Midwood, this is the place for taco lovers.
 Not do they only offer the best taco, you can also expect affordable food.
 So, do not be shy and order 3 servings of taco with your favorite toppings.